André Malherbe: Honda factory team

 In the 1983 500cc World Championship, Malherbe's main competitors were his Honda teammate Noyce and the 1979 250cc World Champion Håkan Carlqvist riding for the Yamaha factory team.
 Lackey made the decision to retire after the Suzuki factory withdrew their team from the championship.
 Noyce faded in the second half of the season as Carlqvist and Malherbe continued to battle back and forth in one of the hardest fought championships in several years.
 Just as in the 1980 and 1981 seasons, the World Championship wasn't decided until the final race of the year in Holland where Carlqvist prevailed to win the World Championship by seven points over Malherbe.

-The 1984 500cc Motocross World Championship featured one of the most talented field of competitors of the 1980s.
-Besides having to compete against the defending champion Carlqvist and the 1983 250cc World Champion Georges Jobé (Kawasaki), he also had to contend with Noyce and his new Honda teammates David Thorpe and Eric Geboers.
-The 1984 500cc championship is prominent for featuring all three of the previous year's world champions – Carlqvist (500cc), Jobé (250cc) and Geboers (125cc).
+The 1984 500cc Motocross World Championship featured one of the most talented field of competitors of the 1980s including all three of the previous year's world champions – Håkan Carlqvist (500cc), Georges Jobé (250cc) and Eric Geboers (125cc).
+Besides having to compete against the three defending World Champions Carlqvist (Yamaha), Jobé (Kawasaki) and Geboers (Honda), he also had to contend with his Honda teammates Noyce and newcomer David Thorpe.
 Thorpe won the first 500cc Grand Prix race of his career at the 1984 500cc Swedish Grand Prix to take the championship points lead however, he would be overtaken by Malherbe and Jobé.
 Malherbe scored points consistently, finishing on the podium in eight of the twelve rounds to claim his third and final World Championship ahead of Jobé.
 Thorpe showed he was a future championship contender by winning the final three Grand Prix races of the year.

 The 1985 500cc Motocross World Championship was dominated by the Honda teammates Malherbe and Thorpe.
 Despite Malherbe winning five Grand Prix races, Thorpe was able to finish on the podium in all twelve Grand Prix races to claim his first 500cc Motocross World Championship ahead of Malherbe in second place and their Honda teammate Geboers in third place.
 The two competitors won 18 of the 24 rounds and eight of the 12 Grand Prix races.

 The 1986 500cc Motocross World Championship saw the resumption of the rivalry between Malherbe and his Honda teammates Thorpe and Geboers as well as Jobé in a season-long battle that wasn't decided until the final round.
 Entering the final round in Luxembourg, the four competitors were separated by only 20 points with Thorpe in first place holding a three-point lead over Malherbe.
 Thorpe was able to score a second-place finish behind Jobé to clinch his second consecutive World Championship just 5 points ahead of Malherbe.
 Malherbe's victory at the 1986 500cc Canadian Grand Prix would mark the final victory of his motocross racing career.
 By the end of 1986, his relationship with the Honda team was at a low ebb, he had grown weary of motocross racing and made the decision to retire.
 He competed in his final World Championship race at the 1986 500cc Luxembourg Grand Prix at the age of 30.